Durgeshprvinchavan/IT.Vedant/README.md

 # IT.Vedant
-It is a IT.Vedant All Assignment's
+It is a IT.Vedant All Project's